hhelibeb/abap-data-validator/README.md

         DATA(msg) = ex->get_text( ).
     ENDTRY.

-The ZCL_ADATA_VALIDATOR calls each check class internally by the exporting rules and returns the result.
+The ZCL_ADATA_VALIDATOR calls check methods internally according to the exporting rules and returns the result.

 ### Rules customization
 By the parameter RULES, you can customize the validation.